 Make sure to collect as much of the eCommerce Spec as possible across all channels.
 The more data we receive, the better our ML predictions will be.

-Click ‘Sources’ and ensure these sources are flowing into the Personas space.
+Click ‘Sources’ and ensure these sources are flowing.

 Step 2: Configure inputs to the ML model